davekirby/EFFProject/user_guide.md

 The GymRunner class has two methods in addition to the common ones give above.

 **train(env, tensorboard_writer=None, antecedents=None, inf_limit=100.0)**
-Train the GymRunner instance to play the openAI Gym environment.
+Train the GymRunner instance to play the OpenAI Gym environment.
 The parameters are:

 - `env`: the Gym environment created with `gym.make(env_name)`
 - `tensorboard_writer`: an optional `tensorboardX.SummaryWriter` instance to log progress to TensorBoard.
 - `antecedents`: an optional list of scikit-fuzzy `Antecedent`s, one for each input variable.
 If this is not provided then the antecedents are created automatically from the environment's `observation_space`.
 This can be used to give finer control over how the inputs are converted to fuzzy variables, and to give the fuzzy variables meaningful names instead of "obs_0", "obs_1" etc that will be created by default.
-See below for the `make_antecendent` helper function.
+See below for the `make_antecedent` helper function.
 - `inf_limit`:  Some Gym environments have observation_spaces with lower and upper limits of (-inf, inf) which would cause problems for the fuzzy inference system when the antecedents are created automatically from the observation_space.
 This parameter replace +/-inf with +/-`inf_limit`.
 It defaults to 100 but that is a quite arbitrary choice so should be set to something appropriate for the environment.
 If the `antecedents` parameter is given or the observation space limits are not +/-inf then this parameter has no effect.

 **play(env, n=1)**